 Organised crime networks continue to undermine the integrity of prison systems across Europe.
 Despite established prison regimes, criminal groups are able to maintain influence and coordinate activities from within, including in high-security facilities.
 Addressing this systemic challenge requires strengthened international cooperation and the exchange of practices, information, and intelligence.

-The Organised Crime in Prisons Conference 2025 will address key areas of concern related to organised crime within prison systems.
-The following core themes will guide the conference discussions:
+The Organised Crime in Prisons Conference 2025 addressed key areas of concern related to organised crime within prison systems.
+The following core themes helped guide the conference discussions:

 - Impact Assessment